Service Dog For Veterans Marysville, WA

 About Service Dogs for Veterans

-Yes, PAVE can be accredited to Assistance Dogs International.
+Yes, PAVE is an Accredited Member of Assistance Dogs International.
 This internationally recognized organization sets standards and encourages excellence in all areas related to assistance dog training, acquisition, and partnership.
-Only three Oregon organizations currently hold accreditation.
+Only three Oregon-based organizations are currently members.

 It costs PAVE around $42,000 per dog, which includes lifelong follow-up training and support.

 Approximately 90 cents of every dollar is spent on program expenses.

 PAVE provides the service dogs, the training and the ongoing support for free, in addition to the initial supply and equipment valued at more than $1,500.

 A service dog can take between 1.5-2 years to train.

 PAVE works with Guide Dogs for the Blind and selected breeders as well as rescues/shelters.

 PAVE trains Labrador Retrievers (Gold Retrievers), Lab/Golden cross dogs.

 These breeds are known for their ability, temperament, and work ethic.